Muthupandi6336/about-myself/README.md

 Cybersecurity Student | Penetration Testing Enthusiast 🟢 [ ABOUT ME ]

-I am a Cybersecurity student with a strong passion for penetration testing and offensive security.
+I am a Cybersecurity student with a strong passion for Networking and compliance.
 I enjoy analyzing systems, discovering vulnerabilities, and understanding how attacks work in real-world environments.

 🔍 Interested in real-world attack techniques